A calendar of work

 By the early 2000s there was renewed interest in the maramataka, and it was used by some Māori for planting and fishing.
 Many fishermen believe that they catch more fish on a day deemed favourable by the calendar.
 The fishing personality Bill Hohepa printed a version of the calendar that was popular with recreational fisherman.

-Weather reports on Māori Television have information from the maramataka, such as tides and when to plant, alongside meteorological highs and lows.
+Weather forecasts on Māori Television give information from the maramataka, such as tides and when to plant, alongside temperature highs and lows.
 In another example where Māori knowledge and science come together, a group of researchers at Massey University in Palmerston North have planted 25 varieties of taewa (potato) according to the Māori lunar calendar, with the dual aim of preserving traditional knowledge and establishing the crop commercially.